informedcitizenry/6502.Net/README.md

 atpage      .align 256  ; The program counter is guaranteed to be at a page boundary
 ```
 Sometimes it is desirable to direct the assembler to make a label reference an address, but without assembling bytes at that address.
 For instance, this is useful for program variables.
-Use the "?" instead of an expression:
+Use the `?` instead of an expression:
 ```
 highscore   .dword ?    ; set the symbol highscore to the program counter,
-                        ; but do not output any bytes
+                        ; but do not output any bytes ; but do not output any bytes
 ```
 Note that if uninitialized data is defined, but thereafter initialized data is defined, the output will fill bytes to the program counter from the occurrence of the uninitialized symbol: